devhliu/wrt-project/radon_inversion/backprojection/README.md

   * Matlab/Octave code works is not parallelized and works sufficiently slow (it could be optimized, using the special structure of the backprojection integral)

+  * On the images border artifcats are present -- this is due to the property of a spectral laplacian (the argument is not a periodic function) and can be fixed in a few ways -- either to compute adjoint on a bigger image or use sampling by Chebyshev polynomials or apply periodization techniques (Lionel Moisan -- Periodic plus smooth image decomposition).

   * Backprojection for Radon transforms could be efficiently realized in C with help of GSL or other matrix libraries.